Dessie: 20th century

 The Italian garrison of the city surrendered 26 April 1941 to Brigadier Pienaar's 1st South African Brigade and 500 Ethiopian arbegnoch, and after the Second World War, the town continued in importance as the capital of the province of Wollo until the province's abolition in 1995.

 In a decree of 1942, Dessie is listed as one of only six "Schedule A" municipalities in Ethiopia, while there were about a hundred in "Schedule B".In 1955, a public address system was installed in the central square which was used to re-broadcast announcements on Radio Addis Ababa to the public.
 In 1957, Dessie had one of 9 provincial secondary schools (excluding Eritrea) in Ethiopia, named after Woizero Sehine the daughter of Negus Mikael.

 In February 1973, a crowd of 1,500 peasants marched from Dessie to the capital to make the authorities notice the famine in Wollo.
 They were stopped by police on the outskirts of Addis Ababa and forced to return.
-Following the Ethiopian revolution, one of the few major encounters between rebels and government forces took place north-west of Dessie in October 1976.
+Following the 1974 Ethiopian revolution, one of the few major encounters between rebels and government forces took place north-west of Dessie in October 1976.
 Instigated by the local landlord, a large group of peasants marched on the city; troops of the Derg fired into the crowd.
 Reports of the death toll vary widely, from several hundred to nearly a thousand.
-The EPRDF took permanent control of the city on 18 May 1990, as part of Operation Wallelign.
+During the final phase of the Ethiopian Civil War, the EPRDF took permanent control of the city on 18 May 1990, as part of Operation Wallelign.